-As I was slicing up the mozzarella for my children’s Margherita pizza, I was envious because it looked so good, but it wasn’t gluten-free for me.
-Since I’m the only one in my house that can’t have gluten, meal making can be a little tricky at times.
-So I opened up the fridge, looked through all of the drawers, frantically searching for something to whip up that was equally satisfying.
+As I was slicing up the mozzarella for my children’s Margherita pizza, I became envious because it looked so good.
+Unfortunately, it wasn’t gluten-free for me.
+I’m the only one in my house that can’t have gluten, so meal making can be a little tricky at times.
+I opened up the fridge, looked through all of the drawers.
+I frantically searched for something to whip up that was equally satisfying.
 Staring me in the face was a package of beautiful portobellos that I was saving to grill up as burgers and a big bowl full of cherry tomatoes that I had picked from the garden.
-About 30 minutes later, I ended up with my take of a gluten-free version of a Margherita pizza that was all mine!!
+About 30 minutes later, I ended up having my take of a gluten-free version of a Margherita pizza and it was all mine!!
 Just kidding I made some for my husband too.
 I’m not that evil.

 Cherry Tomato & Spinach Stuffed Portobello MushroomsCourse: Entrées, Side Dishes

 Portobello mushrooms stuffed with cherry tomatoes, spinach and mozzarella cheese make an amazing meal healthy alternative to pizza, or slice them up as appetizers for your dinner guests.

 4 large Portobello Mushrooms, stem removed, washed and dried